aidlran/aidlran.github.io/donate.md

 }
 </style>

-Your support will help me to continue contributing time to FOSS and my projects.
-Thank you so much!
+Contributions help me to dedicate more and resources to FOSS.

-I'll be more than happy to return the favour and provide you with support for any of my projects.
+Please, shoot me a message so that I can thank you personally, and I will be more than happy to provide help and support for my projects!
-You can always get in touch via Twitter or any other social media in the page footer.

 ## PayPal